andrew-reid-cra/test-code/README.md

 ```

 ### Minimal smoke (default FILE mode)
-The commands below run end-to-end with empty inputs to verify wiring ï¿½ each stage succeeds and produces the expected directory structure.
+The commands below run end-to-end with empty inputs to verify wiring ??? each stage succeeds and produces the expected directory structure.

 ```bash
 # 1) assemble an empty capture directory (creates http/ outputs by default)